nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 After programming the sample to your board, you can test it in one of two ways.

 .. note::
-   For the |nRF5340DKnoref|, see :ref:`logging_cpunet` for information on how to make the PC terminal work with the network core.
+   For the |nRF5340DKnoref|, see :ref:`logging_cpunet` for information about the COM terminals on which the logging output is available.

 .. _radio_test_testing_board: